AMAP Interdisciplinary Methods Certificate

 - Select the term you'd like to enroll

-- Fill out the application form and include it with your application
+- Fill out the application form and submit it with your application as the "statement of purpose"

 - Sign and submit!